PhD Students

 The BRAY Lab also collaborates with DVM students via the Veterinary Summer Scholars Research Program.
 For more information, please visit the VSSRP website.

-Dr. Bray teaches the Canine Cognition course (VETM 817, SEL 030) at CVM.
-For more information on the course, click here.
+Dr. Bray teaches the Canine Cognition selective (VETM 817, SEL 030) at CVM.
+For more information on her course, click here.

 For more information on CVM involvement, please contact cvm-academicprograms@arizona.edu